sajudson/dataviz-project/README.md

 Total number of daily users is encoded as vertical position and date is encoded as horizontal position.
 This is an overview graph, and since color is used in the other charts to distinguish between the type of users (casual or registered), the total number of users in the final version uses black to distinguish this from the other charts.

 ### Prototype
-The prototype shows a single scatter plot which is representative of all siz scatterplots.
+The prototype shows a single scatter plot which is representative of all six scatterplots.
 <img width="898" alt="rectilinear casual and registered user time series overview" src="https://user-images.githubusercontent.com/13242061/32530488-6182e68a-c40c-11e7-8b47-a5b216075c3c.png">

 The prototype shows the casual and registered users as well as apparent temperature on the line chart.